Perspectives from WGS Majors

 Students interested in writing a senior thesis must complete WMGS 99a in the fall and WMGS 99b in the spring.
 Students who complete the thesis option (WMGS 99a and b) may receive one course credit towards the nine courses required for the major.

 Students are encouraged to revise the essay or thesis based on the comments of their core faculty readers and submit the revised copy to be considered for the Giller-Sagan Prize at the end of the spring term.
 Both essays and theses require a defense.
 Two WMGS core faculty, or one core and one affiliate, must sign off on the completed essay or thesis.
 Students must receive a “C” or higher on their senior thesis for credit towards the major.

-Courses that fulfill university requirements or requirements for another major may also count toward the major in women's and gender studies.
+Courses that fulfill university requirements or requirements for another major may also count toward the major in women's, gender, and sexuality studies.

 No course counting for the major may be taken on a pass/fail basis.
-Students who maintain a grade average of 3.3 or higher in their women's and gender studies courses, however, will be permitted to count toward the major one credit-bearing peer assistantship in women's and gender studies.
+Students who maintain a grade average of 3.3 or higher in their women's and gender studies courses, however, will be permitted to count toward the major one credit-bearing peer assistantship in women's, gender, and sexuality studies.